What Is Total NUT? How We Measure Player Production in Every MLB Game

 You check the scores.
 You see your team won 5-3.
 But was it actually a good game?
 Was it a pitcher's duel with one big swing?
 A back-and-forth slugfest?
 Or did everyone just kind of... coast?

-How Game NUT Is Calculated
+How Total NUT Is Calculated

 - Every hitter's plate appearances are scored using wOBA (weighted on-base average) compared to league average